EcologiaMolecular/TallerBio/content/authors/Robin/_index.md

   - Teachers
 ---

 Robin is a postdoc at the University of Texas at Austin in the Integrative Biology department.
 As part of Dr. Brett Baker’s lab, she studies microbial ecology and evolution via a 20-year, 471-metagenome time series from a freshwater lake.
 Robin received her PhD from the University of Wisconsin-Madison where she worked in Dr. Trina McMahon’s lab.
 During her PhD, she worked on taxonomic methods for freshwater 16S rRNA gene amplicon data (https://github.com/McMahonLab/TaxAss), and she explored the impact of aquatic invasive species on microbial communities.
-To learn more about Robin’s work, you can visit her webpage: RobinRohwer.com
+To learn more about Robin’s work, you can visit her [webpage](RobinRohwer.com)